 - Start by watching our New Member Class video, filling out our Parish Membership Expectations form, and hand it in to our New Member Coordinator.

 - Attend Sunday Liturgies and Feast Day Liturgies, and other weekly services as possible (Liturgies, Vespers, etc.) for at least a year before being received.

 - Attend our New Member Class, and all Online Catechism Classes without fail, and keep up with all reading assignments.

 - Attend Lenten Services – these are your primary preparation.

 ALL OF THE REQUIREMENTS BELOW MUST BE MET BY THE THIRD SUNDAY OF GREAT LENT if a catechumen plans to be received on the coming Lazarus Saturday.
-The only thing that should be remaining to be done by this date is attendance at the Saturday Lenten Lecture series.
 If the catechumen is being received at Pentecost, Christmas, or some other feast, then the requirements should be completed at least three weeks in advance of the actual baptism.